-The duties of an employee may be set out in a job description, which may help determine the ownership of work done that’s related to their day job.
-A government employee pursuing interests beyond their regular employment might consider entering into a simple agreement with their employer-government department, stating something to the effect that they’re creating work outside their job description and that they’re the owner of copyright in that work.
+The duties of an employee may be set out in a job description, which may help determine the ownership of works that are related to their day job.
+A government employee pursuing interests beyond their regular employment might consider entering into a simple agreement with their employing government department, stating something to the effect that they’re creating work outside their job description and that they’re the owner of copyright in that work.
 Putting this in writing prior to creation of the work provides clarity and helps both sides in any work situation.

 Using U.S. Government Works Outside the U.S.

 Outside the U.S., the protection of U.S. government works is dependent upon the laws of the country where the work is used.
 This is due to the national treatment principle in international copyright treaties, which means that you apply the law where the work is being used.